simonsobs/soconda/README.md

 This package is currently built from source by default, but the pre-built wheel (which comes bundled with OpenMP-enabled libopenblas) should also work.
-To use that, comment out the so3g line in `packages_compiled.txt` and uncomment the line in `packages_pip.txt`.
+To use that, comment out the so3g line in `packages_local.txt` and uncomment the line in `packages_pip.txt`.

 ### TOAST